bomonike/bomonike.github.io/mac-mini.md

 ## Use Cases

 The big question is whether you can live with the base storage and memory for your use case.

 Those who use Microsoft Office and a few light productivity apps will likely be ok with the base model.
+<a target="_blank" href="https://www.youtube.com/watch?v=8Uuu046EE28&t=6m33s">VIDEO</a>:
+Elevated used UL's Office Productivity benchmark to find the base model outperforming other mini Windows PCs
+   * Beelink SER9 (R9 HX370)
+   * Geekom GT1 (U9-185H)
+   * Geekom A8 (U9-8945HS)
+   * HP Stream 14 (R3 H370)

-PROTIP: Many may work with the base storage of 256 GB if they have the discipline to move files to an external SSD or cloud storage (e.g., iCloud or <a target="_blank" href="https://www.backblaze.com/cloud-backup/personal">Backblaze cloud</a>).
+PROTIP: Many users may be happy with the base storage of 256 GB if they have the discipline to move files to an external SSD or cloud storage (e.g., iCloud or <a target="_blank" href="https://www.backblaze.com/cloud-backup/personal">Backblaze cloud</a>).

 The question is use with editing videos using Final Cut Pro, Premiere Pro, DaVinci Resolve, etc. or 3D graphics using Blender, etc.